qianqianwang68/omnimotion/README.md

     You can view visualizations on tensorboard by running `tensorboard --logdir logs/`.
     By default, the script trains 100k iterations which takes 8~9h on an A100 GPU.

+If you want to skip the optimization and see what the results/formats look like, we provide the weights for a few sequences [here](https://drive.google.com/drive/folders/16ekLy-4LTkYAavYrWaKk2qUpJ9TyMXlO?usp=sharing).
+You can use `viz.py` to visualize the correspondences produced by the models.
+Please refer to the next section for more details.

 ## Visualization
 The training pipeline generates visualizations (correspondences, pseudo-depth maps, etc) every certain number of steps (saved in `args.out_dir/vis`).
 You can also visualize grid points / trails after training by running: